Understanding the 20 Minute Rule

 This clarity helps the brain settle into action.

 Give yourself permission to focus for 20 minutes.
-Don’t worry about how much you’ll finish.
+Do not worry about how much you will finish.
 The goal is to engage, not to complete.

 • Take a short break